Hecter94/EndlessSky-PluginArchive/plugins.md

 * Over 1500 Systems.

-## Accessing the Contents
+## Accessing the Content

-To find the galaxy, head up to the system north of Ka'ch'chrai(The capital) in the Wanderer space, the wormhole will be in between Sko'karak and Pug Iyik
+To find the galaxy, head up to the system north of Ka'ch'chrai (the capital) in Wanderer space, and the wormhole will be in a system between Sko'karak and Pug Iyik.

-This plugin is complatible with Omnis and World Forge developer plugins, though, World Forge support will be missing some functions and may be slightly outdated.
+This plugin is complatible with the Omnis and World Forge developer plugins, though World Forge support will be missing some functions and may be slightly outdated.

 ## Known Issues
 Galaxy image not appearing.
-To fix this, turn on "reduce large graphic" option in the setting and restart the game.
+To fix this, turn on "reduce large graphic" option in the settings menu and restart the game.

 Game slowing down when jumping with hyperdrive.
-Due to the number of systems this plugin add and game's pathfinding, unfortunately the only fix is to get better hardware.
+Due to the number of systems this plugin adds and the game's pathfinding methods, unfortunately the only fix is to get better hardware.

 Game slowing down/freezing when escorts have high-range jump drive.
-Similar reason to above, use shorter-ranged jump drive or don't use escorts.
+Similar reason to above, use shorter-ranged jump drives or don't use escorts.

 ## Download
-To download the lastest (development) version, press the green [code] button and download as zip from this repository.
+To download the latest (development) version, press the green [code] button and download as zip from this repository.

 To install you can extract the zip in your plugin folder.